 - Can Be Used Indoors Or Outdoors – Melamine can be used indoors or outdoors.
 It is a great reusable product for indoor and outdoor needs, such as camping.

 - FDA Approved – All Melamine ware is FDA approved.

 - Dishwasher Safe – All Melamine ware is also dishwasher safe.

-If you are interested in Melamine products for your home decor needs, we would love to talk to you to see how Mondoro can help you find FDA-approved and export quality melamine ware products for your home decor collection.
+If you are interested in Melamine products for your home decor needs, we would love to talk to you to see how Mondoro can help you find FDA-approved and export-quality melamine ware products for your home decor collection.

-Find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and home furniture products – including Melamineware dinnerware – don’t hesitate to contact me, Anita.
+To find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and home furniture products – including Melamineware dinnerware – don’t hesitate to contact me, Anita.
 Check out my email by clicking here or becoming a part of our community and joining our newsletter.